katholiek-onderwijs-vlaanderen/sri-client/README.md

 * version 1.1.2

 ## sri-clients ##
-The project contains two client modules with all kind of functions to do API requests according to [SRI (Standard ROA Interface)][sri-documentation]:
+The project contains three client modules with all kind of functions to do API requests according to [SRI (Standard ROA Interface)][sri-documentation]:

-* an Angular 1 module
+* ng-sri-client: an Angular 1 module
-* a node module
+* node-fetch: a node module on the node version of fetch
+* fetch-sri-client: a module on browser fetch

 They both have the same generic interface